 Check out the latest BlockFi rates on our Staking and Lending Rates page.

 Loans: Borrow Against your Crypto Assets

-Loans can be completed quickly with BlockFi and this is all done by collateralizing your crypto.
-Previously, if you wanted to free up some funds you’d need to sell your crypto.
+Loans can be completed quickly with BlockFi, all done by collateralizing your crypto.
+Previously, if you wanted to free up some funds, you’d need to sell your crypto.
 However, you can simply use your Bitcoin, Ethereum or Litecoin as collateral to borrow funds.

 BlockFi is not yet licensed to offer loans to residents in certain jurisdictions, which include the UK.
 However, they state that they are working hard to make this available for their clients.

 With BlockFi, you can borrow from $5,000.
 However, the limit you can borrow up to will depend on the amount of collateral you deposit.